-Common Name (Source) Scientific Name Provincial S-RANK Provincial SARO Status COSEWIC Federal SARA Status Federal SARA Schedule Habitat Description На anthropogenic structures (e.g., under shingles). maternity roosts are strongly associated with forest cover, streams, and tree characteristics (e.g., species, height, diameter, age, and decay).
+Common Name (Source) Scientific Name Provincial S-RANK 1 Provincial SARO Status 2 COSEWIC 3 Federal SARA Status 3 Federal SARA Schedule 4 Habitat Description Habitat Present in Study Area?
+Species Observed In Study Area During Field Surveys?
+Tri-colored Bat (Source: MNRF) Pipistrellus subflavus \$3?
+END END END 1 anthropogenic structures (e.g., under shingles). maternity roosts are strongly associated with forest cover, streams, and tree characteristics (e.g., species, height, diameter, age, and decay).
 Females prefer to roost in tall, large diameter trees in early- to mid-stages of decay.
 Males generally roost alone under raised bark or within cavities of trees in mid- stages of decay.
-Tri-colored Bat (Source: MNRF) Pipistrellus subflavus S3?
-END END END 1 Overwintering habitat: Generally underground openings, including caves, abandoned mines, wells, and tunnels, but at some sites only specific sections of the site will be used for hibernation.
+Overwintering habitat: Generally underground openings, including caves, abandoned mines, wells, and tunnels, but at some sites only specific sections of the site will be used for hibernation.
 They often select the deepest part of caves or mines where temperature is the least variable, have strong humidity level preferences, and use warmer walls than other species.
 Roosting habitat: Most roost sites are found within forested habitats, where this species also forages.
 Tri-colored Bats may roost in clumps of dead foliage and lichens.
 Females roost alone or in small colonies.
 In more anthropogenically modified landscapes, maternity roosts may be barns or similar human-made structures.
 Males roost individually.
-Ca (Bl for We Ca if a PLANTS Butternut (Source: MNRF) Juglans cinerea S2?
+10 Candidate Bat Maternity Habitat (BMH) trees were identified within forested ecosites.
+No individuals were observed.
+Removal of Candidate BMH is to be avoided if at all possible.
+No. PLANTS Puttornut grows host in rish, maist and wall drained Suitable habitat exists within the No Butternut (Source: MNRF) Juglans cinerea S2?
 END END END 1 Butternut grows best in rich, moist and well-drained soils or limestone gravel sites.
 They are less commonly found in dry, rocky and sterile soils.
 They generally grow alone or in small groups in deciduous forests that are commonly comprised of Linden, Black Cherry, Beed, Black Walnut, Elm, Hemlock, Hickory, Oak, Red Maple, Sugar Maple, Yellow Poplar, White Ash and Yellow Birch.
-In Ontario, they can be found throughout the southwest, and north towards the Bruce Peninsula, and south of the Canadian Shield.
-Su Stu spe we no REPTILES & AMPHIL BIANS 1 1 1 1 Blanding's Turtle (Source: ORRA) Emydonidea blandingii S3 THR THR THR 1 The Blanding's Turtle is a semi-aquatic species.
-Although it spends most of its time in aquatic No the abitat Present in Study Area?
-Species Observed In Study Area During Field Surveys? ndidate Bat Maternity Habitat MH) trees were identified within ested ecosites.
-No individuals re observed.
-Removal of indidate BMH is to be avoided at all possible.
-No. itable habitat exists within the udy Area to support this ecies.
-Tree removal areas are catalogued extensively and individuals were identified.
-No nabitat confirmed present in Study Area NO.
+In Ontario, they can be found throughout the southwest, and north towards the Bruce Peninsula, and south of the Canadian Shield. ^{6,8} Study Area to support this species.
+Tree removal areas were catalogued extensively and no individuals were identified.
+No REPTILES & AMPHIL Blanding's Turtle (Source: ORRA) Emydonidea blandingii S3 THR THR THR 1 The Blanding's Turtle is a semi-aquatic species.
+Although it spends most of its time in aquatic No habitat confirmed present in the Study Area.
+The Study Area No.